 (4) include all information and be submitted to the CAISO at least 45 days in advance of the first day of the month covered by the plan, in accordance with the reporting requirements and schedule set forth in the Business Practice Manual.

 (d) Correction to Monthly Plan.
 The Scheduling Coordinator for the Load Serving Entity may submit at any time from 45 days through 11 days in advance of the first day of the month covered by the plan, a revision to its monthly LSE Flexible RA Capacity Plan to correct an error in the plan.
 The CAISO will not accept any revisions to a monthly LSE Flexible RA Capacity Plan from 10 days in advance of the relevant month through the end of the month, unless the Scheduling Coordinator for the Load Serving Entity demonstrates good cause for the change and explains why it was not possible to submit the change earlier.

+40.10.5.1.1 Load-Following MSS

+(1) Each Load-following MSS Load Serving Entity for which the CAISO has calculated an allocable share of the Flexible Capacity Need under Section 40.10.2.2 must submit annual and monthly LSE Flexible RA Capacity Plans pursuant to this Section 40.10.5.1.

+(2) If a Load-following MSS submits a monthly LSE Flexible RA Capacity Plan identifying variable energy resources it will rely on to provide Flexible RA Capacity that were not included in its MSS resource portfolio, the Load-following MSS must include additional Flexible RA Capacity in its plan equal to the MW amount of Flexible RA Capacity shown for the variable energy resources not included in the MSS resource portfolio for that month.

 * * *